 Studies conducted to characterize the reaction byproducts of SF6 and molten magnesium determined that most of the SF6 introduced to the molten metal surface is emitted to the atmosphere and that only a small portion reacts or decomposes.
-With a global warming potential (GWP) 22,800 times as strong as carbon dioxide (CO2) and a 3,200-year atmospheric lifetime, reducing SF6 emissions yields significant environmental benefits.
+Given the high GWP and long atmospheric lifetime of SF6, reducing SF6 emissions yields significant environmental benefits.

 Studies conducted by the magnesium industry identified technically proven alternative cover gas options for eliminating the use of SF6.
 EPA's partners in the magnesium industry made significant progress in improving their operational efficiencies and environmental performance by deploying alternative cover gas technologies and optimizing SF6 cover gas concentrations, flow rates and delivery mechanisms, as well as identifying and repairing leaks in SF6 gas distribution systems.
 These activities and technological innovations provided both economic and environmental benefits.

 - Alternatives to SF6/SO2 for Magnesium Melt Protection

 - Resources for reporters to the Greenhouse Gas Reporting Program (GHGRP): Subpart T - Magnesium Production